 After you install and activate the plugin, go to its settings.

-Enter or paste your Twitter handle (without the ‘@’ symbol), check “Use Short URL?” option, and click “Save Changes“.
+Enter or paste your Twitter handle (without the ‘@’ symbol), check the “Use Short URL?” option, and click “Save Changes.”

 In order to create a tweetable quote, you need to select and copy a block of text you are interested in.
-Then you should click the blue Twitter icon which is available on the bar positioned above the text window.
+Then you should click the blue Twitter icon, which is available on the bar located above the text window.

 Then you need to paste that short block of text into the field shown below.

-There’s also one checkbox which should be checked.
+There’s also one checkbox that should be checked.

 The second field should contain your Twitter handle (username).

-A very good plugin for blocking requests that may be associated with attempted attacks on your page.
-It blocks, inter alia, the SQL injection attack.
+Block Bad Queries is an excellent plugin for blocking requests that may be associated with attempted attacks on your website.
+It prevents, among other things, the SQL injection attack.

 The plugin is available in the free and paid version.
 In conjunction with other plugins presented in this article and other recommendations that you can find on my blog, all you need is a free version of this plugin.

-This is by far the best plugin for automatic website backup which can be stored externally.
+This is by far the best plugin for automatic incremental backup, which can be stored externally.

 Both services have been created by the same company.
-The difference between them is that BlogVault in the cheapest package offers only backup and migration service.
-MalCare in the basic package offers only firewall and virus detection.
+The difference between them is that BlogVault, in the cheapest package, offers only backup and migration services.
+MalCare, in the basic package, offers only firewall and virus detection.

 Interestingly, I chose the cheapest version of BlogVault which was available in the plan for 5 websites,

-If you look at all these facts, you will know why you should start using this plugin. 🙂
+If you consider all these facts, you will know why you should start using this plugin. 🙂

-The plugin is designed to restore the classic WordPress editor that has been used in many versions of the platform for many years.
+Classic Editor is a plugin designed to restore the classic WordPress editor that has been used for many years in many versions of the platform.

 This plugin is mandatory for those who are not able to get used to the Gutenberg editor introduced with the 5.0 version of WordPress.

-Companion Auto Update is a plugin used to automatically update plugins, themes, and WordPress.
+Companion Auto Update is a plugin used to update plugins, themes, and WordPress automatically.

-In the settings of the plugin you can change the frequency of searching of available updates.
-Personally, I use the hourly option and I recommend setting it to anyone who manages any site on WordPress.
+In the settings of the plugin, you can change the frequency of searching for available updates.
+Personally, I use the hourly option, and I recommend setting it to anyone who manages any WordPress website.

 This useful and amazing WordPress plugin doesn’t work when your site is hosted at SiteGround.

-Disable Comments is a very effective and popular plugin used to block the ability to write comments on WordPress-based sites.
+Disable Comments is a handy and popular plugin used to block the ability to write comments on WordPress-based sites.

 At the beginning of April 2019, this plugin had over 1 million active installations.

-This plugin displays the PHP version currently installed on the server.
+This plugin displays the PHP version currently installed on your server.

 This plugin creates a table of contents similar to the one on the screen above.

-Elementor is recognised as one of the best and the most popular page builder plugins for WordPress.
+Elementor is recognized as one of the best and the most popular page builder plugins for WordPress.

-At the beginning of September 2019 it had more than 3 million active installations.
+At the end of March 2020, it had more than 4 million active installations.